Blige Mary J.

 Key tracks

-Real Love — This 1992 single became her first top ten hit on the Billboard Hot 100, establishing her signature sound.
+Real Love — This 1992 single became her first R&B chart-topper and a signature anthem from her groundbreaking debut.

-No More Drama — The title track from her 2001 album is a powerful career highlight, showcasing her emotional vocal delivery.
+No More Drama — The title track from her 2001 album is renowned for its raw, cathartic vocal performance and has become a staple in her live shows.